honux77/midiraja/docs/beep-1bit-audio-engineering.md

 # 1-Bit Audio Engineering (The 'Beep' Synth)

-This document outlines the architecture of the `midra beep` command, a pure mathematical software synthesizer designed to recreate the extreme limitations of 1980s 1-bit audio hardware.
-Internally dubbed the **'1-Bit Digital Cluster'**, this engine extends the software-based 1-bit polyphony techniques originally developed for the Apple II, fusing them with modern digital synthesis, high-speed Time-Division Multiplexing (TDM), and wait-free concurrency to create the ultimate 1-bit digital instrument.
+This document outlines the architecture of the `midra beep` command, a pure mathematical software synthesizer designed to explore the extreme physical limitations of 1-bit audio logic.
+Internally dubbed the **'1-Bit Digital Cluster'**, this engine extends the software-based bit-banging techniques of the 1980s (e.g., Apple II, ZX Spectrum), fusing them with True Phase Modulation, Delta-Sigma noise shaping, and Heuristic AI Optimization to create a definitive, zero-dependency 1-bit digital instrument.

 ---